Mennatallah98/WhereAmI/README.md

 ## Usage

-Describe the quickest way to run this software, for example:
+In a new terminal

+Open the world the world in gazebo and rviz with the rbot included

+	roslaunch my_robot world.launch

+In another window

-Run the main node with
+Run navigation stack with the modified configuration file

-	roslaunch ros_package_template ros_package_template.launch
+	roslaunch my_robot amcl.launch

 ## Config files